Skip to content

 Every query returns "No specific answer found for: …"

-The synthesis fallback string.
+This is the synthesis fallback string.
 The LLM call returned empty, malformed JSON, or raised.
-Most likely cause on a reasoning model: token starvation — see Ollama backend returns empty strings.
+The most likely cause on a reasoning model is token starvation.
+See Ollama backend returns empty strings.

-Upgrade to v2.5.2+ which raised the synthesis budget from 800 to 2500 tokens; otherwise switch to a non-reasoning model.
+Upgrade to v2.5.2+, which raised the synthesis budget from 800 to 2500 tokens.
+Alternatively, switch to a non-reasoning model.

 grep '"schema":"synthesis","raw":""' ~/.amem/logs/zettelforge.log | tail -5